runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 # Culture

-Since all 'jinn are powerful elemental mages, many things that would be accomplished by other races using technology are accomplished solely by magic by the 'jinn.
+Since all 'jinn are powerful elemental mages, many things that would be accomplished by other peoples using technology are accomplished solely by magic by the 'jinn.
 Heat and light are provided by eternal fire and/or magma.
 Heavy lifting, mining, smithing, and architecture are all accomplished by the magic of earth-aligned 'jinn.
 Water, Ice, and